 It is our policy that all children should wear a school uniform when attending school or when participating in a school-organised event outside normal school hours.
 AISPP believes that our uniform is an important aspect of our school’s identity and is an integral part of our community.
 We believe that the uniform encourages a sense of unity and respect, and we hope all students will wear their uniform with grace and a sense of pride.

 On health and safety grounds, we do not allow children to wear jewellery in our school, with the exception of studded ear rings for girls, or a watch.
-The school does not permit children to have extreme haircuts.
 For reasons of health and safety, we ask all parents with children with long hair to tie back their child’s hair so that it is away from the child’s face.
 We require all children to wear the types of shoe described in the uniform list, as per the activity or event.

 We ask all parents who send their children to our school to support the school uniform policy.